our Jewish academy for moral imagination

 Youth and family education 5785 | Upcoming events and gatherings

-Celebrate David as he leads t’filah with Rabbi Arielle and teaches and chants from Parshat Lech L’cha.
+Celebrate Miriam as she leads t’filah and teaches and chants from Parshat Vayishlach.

 wednesday, November 27